SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If a quick grab-and-go sandwich is what you want for lunch, there is no better place to go in Fisherman’s Wharf than Freddie’s Sandwiches.

-Offering an online ordering option, and with a wide choice of sandwiches, popular choices include a 6” deli turkey sandwich, bigger 8” Italian comb sandwiches, and many more, with prices from under $10 and upwards.
+Offering online ordering with a wide choice of sandwiches, popular choices include the 6-inch deli turkey sandwich, the bigger 8-inch Italian combo sandwich, and many more, with prices starting at around $11.

 Fun Food Tours Around SF